major macro economic indicators

 Worsening fiscal and current account balance

-The fiscal deficit is expected to deepen in 2016.
+The fiscal deficit is expected to slightly deepen in 2016.
 Low oil prices are likely to continue to put pressure on hydrocarbon revenues (50% of total), while weak activity will curtail non-oil revenues.
 The draft 2016 budget, based on an oil price of $ 50/barrel, includes a slow increase in pensions (4%) and a freeze on public sector wages, with a view to limiting the deterioration in the public finances and State indebtedness.
 The defence budget is, nonetheless, likely to continue to rise moderately.
-Spending could be higher than planned, with the prospect of parliamentary elections to be held in September.
-However, the State has comfortable foreign exchange reserves to cover this thanks to (reserve and sovereign) funds already called on in 2015, but still totalling almost USD 110 billion (9% of GDP) in June 2016.
-The government launched early July 2016 the privatisation program with the sale of 11% in the diamond company Alrosa.
-The State considers reducing its participation in others public companies in order to finance budget deficit, including a shipping company (Sovcomflot), two oil producers (Bashneft and Rosneft) and a bank (VTB).
+However, the State has comfortable foreign exchange reserves to cover this thanks to (reserve and sovereign) funds already called on in 2015, but still totalling almost USD 105 billion (9% of GDP) in August 2016.
+The government launched early July 2016 the privatisation program with the sale of 11% in the diamond company Alrosa but suspended the sale of participation of the oil producer Bashneft and the shipping company Sovcomflot on September 2016...

 The current account surplus is expected to stabilise in 2016.
 Exports, largely dominated by hydrocarbons (2/3 of revenues), are likely to remain constrained by low export prices.
 The weak competitiveness of Russian products could, moreover, limit non-oil exports, despite the fall of the rouble.
 However, depressed domestic demand, the maintenance of sanctions and embargos on certain European and Turkish products, should keep imports in check.
 FDIs are not likely to rebound in the absence of a real improvement in the situation in Ukraine and in governance.